-- Intentionally creating a mess and compelling individuals to clean it up. - Dietary restrictions of any kind. - Forcing, requiring, or pressuring individuals to clean up others' residential assignment or off-campus apartment/house or to perform other work or services; compulsory servitude (which includes, but is not limited to, service "auctions"); work projects without the participation of the full membership. - Forcing, requiring, or pressuring individuals to hand over or eliminate access to or their phone, tablet, or computer for any period of time. - Forcing, requiring or pressuring individuals to shave (or remove hair from) any part of the body (including head shaving or haircuts). - Forcing, requiring or pressuring an individual to tamper with or damage University property. - Exposure to the elements. - Requiring members to escort each other or active members. - Requiring the answering of phones or doors with songs, chants, or riddles. - Requiring yelling or screaming upon entering or leaving a facility. - · Verbal harassment, including yelling and screaming. - Morally degrading or humiliating games or activities. - Excluding an individual from social contact for prolonged periods of time. - Depriving students of "sense of awareness" (sight, sound, etc.), imposition of many hours of silence, during which time individuals may not speak while going about their daily routines, or any similar actions which may cause mental and/or physical stress. - Any activity that is perceived or implied mandatory for new members only and is not educational in nature.
+- Forcing, requiring, or pressuring individuals to clean up others' residential assignment or offcampus apartment/house or to perform other work or services; compulsory servitude (which includes, but is not limited to, service "auctions"); work projects without the participation of the full membership. - Forcing, requiring, or pressuring individuals to hand over or eliminate access to or their phone, tablet, or computer for any period of time. - Forcing, requiring or pressuring individuals to shave (or remove hair from) any part of the body (including head shaving or haircuts). - Forcing, requiring or pressuring an individual to tamper with or damage University property. - Exposure to the elements. - Requiring members to escort each other or active members. - Requiring the answering of phones or doors with songs, chants, or riddles. - Requiring yelling or screaming upon entering or leaving a facility. - Verbal harassment, including yelling and screaming. - Morally degrading or humiliating games or activities. - Excluding an individual from social contact for prolonged periods of time. - Depriving students of "sense of awareness" (sight, sound, etc.), imposition of many hours of silence, during which time individuals may not speak while going about their daily routines, or any similar actions which may cause mental and/or physical stress. - Any activity that is perceived or implied mandatory for new members only and is not educational in nature.